Based on the interview with Taylor Pearson, entrepreneur and author of The End of Job

 Cryptocurrencies have grown from a research project to a multi-billion dollar asset class in under a decade.
 While there are some important hurdles to overcome, more countries are considering legal frameworks, more companies are accepting crypto payments, and perhaps most importantly, more investors are adding the unique asset class to their portfolios.

-CEO and Co-Founder of ZenLedger
+By Pat Larsen, CEO and Co-Founder of ZenLedger